-This part of the training manual (Part 1) provides an introduction to the use of ProActive for the management of test site data.
+This part of the training manual (Part 2) provides an introduction to the use of ProActivePRO for the management of test site data.

-Important concepts are introduced, such as how to configure your database to best represent the physical layout of your pipeline system, and how to select the type of data you require to be collected at each of your test sites.
-In addition, the application of a "Briefcase" function is described, which allows test site data to be managed "off-line".
+Important concepts are introduced, such as how to configure your ProActivePRO database to best represent the physical layout of your pipeline system, and how to select the data that you require to be collected at each of your test sites.

-ProActive works in an integrated fashion with test site survey programs running on supported data-loggers.
-In addition, ProActive supports manual entry of test site survey data, either through the generation of Excel spreadsheets or through the use of a direct manual data entry feature.
+ProActivePRO works in an integrated fashion with test site survey programs running on supported data-loggers.
+In addition, ProActivePRO supports manual entry of test site survey data, either through the generation of Excel spreadsheets or through the use of a direct manual data entry feature.

-Test site surveys are typically performed either on an annual basis or on a bimonthly basis and involve collecting data at specific "test sites" (or "devices") associated with a pipeline system, such as test points (test stations), rectifiers, bonds, valves, etc.
+Test site surveys are typically performed either on an annual basis or on a bi-monthly basis and involve collecting data at specific "test sites" (or "devices") associated with a pipeline system, such as test points (test stations), rectifiers, bonds, valves, etc.

-A test site survey route is created in ProActive by the selection of the specific devices (test sites) that will comprise the route and by setting up the order in which the devices should be tested on the route.
+A test site survey route is created in ProActivePRO by the selection of the specific devices (test sites) that will comprise the route and by setting up the order in which the devices should be tested on the route.

-In addition, the data to be collected at each type of device (test site) on a route are "programmed" in ProActive.
+In addition, the data to be collected at each type of device (test site) on a route are "programmed" in ProActivePRO.
 The procedures involved with creating routes, including programming the actual data to be collected at each particular device, are described in this training manual.

-Once test site survey routes have been created, route data can be downloaded to a data-logger or ProActive can generate an Excel spreadsheet for manual data entry purposes.
+Once test site survey routes have been created, route data can be downloaded to a data-logger or ProActivePRO can generate an Excel spreadsheet for manual data entry purposes.
 Having done so, a technician would be directed to each device (test site) in turn on a route (in a prescribed order) and would be prompted to collect the appropriate data (either readings or visual observations) at each test site on the route.

-When current data collected on a route are posted to the ProActive database, the current test site data are integrated with previously-posted (historical) data.
+When current data collected on a route are posted to the ProActivePRO database, the current test site data are integrated with previously-posted (historical) data.